rsmp-nordic/rsmp_validator/guides/installing.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

-You will now have RSpec and all other dependencies installed.
+You will now have RSpec, the rsmp gem and all other dependencies installed.

-It's recommended to use `bundle exec` to run `rspec` and other commands from gems, to ensure you're using the correct version of the gems.
-See https://bundler.io/man/bundle-exec.1.html
+It's recommended to use [bundle exec](https://bundler.io/man/bundle-exec.1.html) to run `rspec` and other commands that come from gems, to ensure that you're using the correct version of the gems.